jordiestevee/lsds-2025-33-t1-p101/projects/1-hdfs/README.md

 **[1 mark] What are files divided into?**

+Files in HDFS are divided into blocks.

 **[1 mark] Are all blocks the same size?**

+Yes, all blocks in HDFS are typically the same size, with a default size of 128 MB or 64 MB, depending on the configuration.

 **[1 mark] How many instances of the `namenode` can run in HDFS?**

+HDFS supports one active namenode and optionally one or more standby namenodes for high availability.

 **[1 mark] Does the `namenode` scale horizontally or vertically?
 How does it impact availability?**

+The namenode scales vertically, which limits scalability and creates a single point of failure, impacting availability unless high availability (HA) configurations are used.

 **[1 mark] How many instances of the `datanode` can run in HDFS?**

+There can be multiple instances of datanodes running in HDFS, depending on the cluster size.

 **[1 mark] Does the `datanode` scale horizontally or vertically?
 How does it impact availability?**

+The datanode scales horizontally, which improves both scalability and availability by distributing data across multiple nodes.

 **[1 mark] Take a look at [Uploading files](#uploading-files).
 What is the main difference when writing a file to SSHDFS when compared to HDFS in relation to replication?**

+In SSHDFS, replication is not automatic, whereas in HDFS, files are automatically replicated to multiple datanodes to ensure redundancy.

 **[1 mark] How is the image constructed from the journal (WAL) and checkpoint?**

+The image is constructed by applying the changes from the journal (WAL) to the most recent checkpoint to recreate the current state of the filesystem.

 **[1 mark] Take a look at [namenode](#namenode-filesystem).
 Does SSHDFS have a journal?
 What is the main problem with this approach?**

+No, SSHDFS does not have a journal, which makes it prone to data loss or inconsistencies in case of a failure or crash.

 **[1 mark] How does the replication factor impact durability?**

+A higher replication factor improves durability by ensuring that multiple copies of the data exist on different nodes, reducing the risk of data loss.

 ---